Discover Cape Point’s dramatic cliffs, pristine beaches, and unique wildlife. Spot penguins, whales, and more on this unforgettable private tour.

 -

-Hout Bay - Nestled in a lush valley behind Table Mountain, Hout Bay was historically a key source of timber for shipbuilding and construction, including the Castle of Good Hope.
-Surrounded by protective mountains and rich fishing grounds, the village was likely founded around 1867 by German immigrant Jacob Trautmann.
-Its name, dating back to 1653, reflects the abundant quality timber found by early Dutch settlers.
-Known as the “Republic of Hout Bay,” it humorously boasts a President and Passport, a playful tourism initiative by local Rotarians.
-The area is also renowned for its “Fish and Chips” in the harbor.
+Hout Bay - Nestled behind Table Mountain, Hout Bay is a picturesque valley known for its timber, which was historically used for shipbuilding and construction, including the Castle of Good Hope.
+Surrounded by protective mountains and a rich fishing area, Hout Bay was likely established around 1867 by German immigrant Jacob Trautmann.
+Its name, dating back to 1653, reflects the excellent timber found in its ravines.
+Known as the “Republic of Hout Bay,” it even has a “President” and “Passport” as a fun tourism initiative by local residents.
+The harbor area is famous for its “Fish and Chips.”

 -